 In preparing its recommendation for our board, our management analyzes our revenue and expense projections, along with financial assumptions (including anticipation of future events).
 We have historically estimated a range for the value of our company as an enterprise, based on multiples of revenues, EBITDA and earnings.
 We then adjust the range of enterprise values for cash and debt in order to determine the range of equity values of our company.
 We divide the equity values by the total number of common shares outstanding or subject to issuance upon the exercise or conversion of all outstanding options, warrants and shares of preferred stock to establish the per share price range.
-In allocating equity value to preferred and common shares, we consider the features of common and preferred shares, recognizing that dividend and voting rights are the same for each and that the primary difference is a liquidation preference of \$3.25 per share for preferred shares.
+In allocating equity value to preferred and common shares, we consider the features of common and preferred shares, recognizing that dividend and voting rights are the same for each and that the primary difference is a liquidation preferred of \$3.25 per share for preferred shares.
 After considering the range of values in December 2006, we determined that the equity value of our company was approximately \$219 million.
 In the event of liquidation, aggregate preferential payments to holders of our preferred stock would be less than \$2.8 million.
 We have evaluated the preference related to these potential payments and determined that its value is not material in relation to our company's overall equity value or on a per share basis.
 In recommending a specific price within the range of values, management makes subjective judgments based upon its current assessment of our historical and projected performance, general market conditions and similar subjective criteria that management deems appropriate.
 All valuation analyses are performed contemporaneously.
 Most recently in December 2006, Morgan Joseph & Co.
 Inc., acting in connection with its role as our financial advisor, assisted management in preparing its valuation analysis for board review.

 Prior to January 1, 2006 we applied the intrinsic-value-based method of accounting prescribed by Accounting Principles Board (APB) Opinion No. 25, Accounting for Stock issued to Employees, and related interpretations including FIN No. 44, Accounting for Certain Transactions involving Stock Compensation an interpretation of APB Opinion No. 25, to account for our stock options issued under the 1999 Stock Option Plan.
 Under this method, compensation expense is recorded on the date of grant only if the current market price of the underlying stock exceeded the exercise price.
-Statement of Financial Accounting Standards, or SFAS, No. 123, Accounting for Stock-Based Compensation and Financial Accounting Standards Boards, or FASB No. 148, Accounting for Stock-Based Compensation-Transition and Disclosure, an amendment of FASB Statement No. 123, established accounting and disclosure requirements using a fair-value-based method of accounting for stock-based employee compensation plans.
-As permitted by then-existing accounting standards, we elected to continue to apply the intrinsic-value-based method of accounting described above, and adopted only the disclosure requirements of SFAS No. 123, as amended.
+Statement of Financial Accounting Standards, (SFAS) No. 123, Accounting for Stock-Based Compensation, and SFAS No. 148, Accounting for Stock-Based Compensation-Transition and Disclosure, an amendment of FASB Statement No. 123, established accounting and disclosure requirements using a fair-value-based method of accounting described above, and adopted only the disclosure requirements of SFAS No. 123, as amended for options issued to employees.
+We applied the fair-value method prescribed by SFAS 123 for options issued to non-employees.

-Effective January 1, 2006, we adopted SFAS, No. 123(R), Share-Based Payment, which revises SFAS No. 123, Accounting for Stock-Based Compensation and supersedes Accounting Principles Board, or APB, Opinion No. 25, Accounting for Stock Issued to Employees.
-SFAS 123(R) requires that share-based payment transactions with employees be recognized in the financial statements based on their fair value and recognized as compensation expense over the vesting period.
-We adopted SFAS 123(R) effective January 1, 2006, prospectively for new equity awards issued subsequent to December 31, 2005.
+Effective January 1, 2006, we adopted SFAS No. 123(R), Share-Based Payment, which revises SFAS No. 123, Accounting for Stock-Based Compensation, and supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees.
+SFAS 123(R) requires that all share-based payment transactions be recognized in the financial statements based on their fair value and recognized as compensation expense over the vesting period.
+We adopted SFAS 123(R) effective January 1, 2006, prospectively for new equity awards issued subsequent to December 31, 2005, or existing awards that are modified, repurchased or cancelled subsequent to the adoption of SFAS 123(R).

-Information on employee and non-employee stock options granted in 2006 and for the six months ended June 30, 2007 is summarized as follows:
+Information on employee and non-employee stock options granted in 2006 and for the nine months ended September 30, 2007 is summarized as follows: